For more information about any Christian Formation program, contact Sub-Dean Manoj Zacharia.

 Race and the Underside of the American Dream

 Our Sunday morning forum led by Dr. Adam Clark, Associate Professor of Theology and Africana Studies, Xavier University, and Dr. Prince Brown, Professor Emeritus, Sociology and African American Studies, Northern Kentucky University, on Sunday, February 1, was well attended and well received.
-Plans call for additional conversations on race to be scheduled.
+Additional conversations are now being held.
+(See schedule below.)
 The goal of these conversations is to gain a better understanding of our own personal attitudes and of the ways in which we develop these understandings so that we may be agents of healing rather than division.
-See the schedule below.
 If you are interested in learning more about race in America, you may want to read one or more of the books on this list compiled by Prince Brown.
 For further reading, check out "White Privilege: Unpacking the Invisible Knapsack."

 Liberation Theology and Race in America